openshift/openshift-origin-design/web-console/Storage/OB-OB-Lifecycle-Management/OB-OBC-Lifecycle.md

 * OB name
 * Status
 * Used
-* OB Quota- Inherited from the object bucket claim
+* OB Quota- Inherited from the object bucket claim [OBC quotas are out of scope for OCS 4.2]
 * Storage class

 The kebab menu contains the following options: